apt-get-schwifty/thehashcoin/README.md

 add-apt-key /directory/of/pgp-key-file/bitcoin-repo.pgp

-You should now be set to do sudo apt-get update then sudo apt-get install libdb4.8-dev libdb4.8++-dev
+You should now be set to do:

+sudo apt-get update

+then:

+sudo apt-get install libdb4.8-dev libdb4.8++-dev

 3. Compile and launch: